Bregman dynamics, contact transformations and convex optimization: Abstract

-Accelerated gradient methods are a powerful optimization tool in machine learning and statistics but their development has traditionally been driven by heuristic motivations.
-Recent research, however, has demonstrated that these methods can be derived as discretizations of dynamical systems, which in turn has provided a basis for more systematic investigations, especially into the structure of those dynamical systems and their structure--preserving discretizations.
-In this work we introduce dynamical systems defined through a \emph{contact geometry} which are not only naturally suited to the optimization goal but also subsume all previous methods based on geometric dynamical systems.
-These contact dynamical systems also admit a natural, robust discretization through geometric \emph{contact integrators}.
-We illustrate these features in paradigmatic examples which show that we can indeed obtain optimization algorithms that achieve oracle lower bounds on convergence rates while also improving on previous proposals in terms of stability.
+Recent research on accelerated gradient methods of use in optimization has demonstrated that these methods can be derived as discretizations of dynamical systems.
+This, in turn, has provided a basis for more systematic investigations, especially into the geometric structure of those dynamical systems and their structure--preserving discretizations.
+In this work, we introduce dynamical systems defined through a \emph{contact geometry} which are not only naturally suited to the optimization goal but also subsume all previous methods based on geometric dynamical systems.
+As a consequence, all the deterministic flows used in optimization share an extremely interesting geometric property: they are invariant under contact transformations.
+In our main result, we exploit this observation to show that the celebrated Bregman Hamiltonian system can always be transformed into an equivalent but separable Hamiltonian by means of a contact transformation.
+This in turn enables the development of fast and robust discretizations through geometric \emph{contact splitting integrators}.
+As an illustration, we propose the Relativistic Bregman algorithm, and show in some paradigmatic examples that it compares favorably with respect to standard optimization algorithms such as classical momentum and Nesterov's accelerated gradient.